 Those two stations are simulcasting.
 WPDA is not using Nielson PPM nor HD Radio technology.
 There is all sorts of interesting information that can be gleaned from one of these units.

-Some other uses; look for the nearest and best NOAA Weather radio station.
+For some other uses; look for the nearest and best NOAA Weather radio station.
 Several times the local NOAA weather station has been off the air for an extended period of time.
 Sometimes, another station can be found in the same forecast area.
-Heck, couple these things to a Raspberry Pi or Beaglebone black and a really nifty EAS receiver is created for NOAA and broadcast FM.
+Heck, couple these things to a Raspberry Pi or Beaglebone black, and a really nifty EAS receiver is created for NOAA and broadcast FM.
 One that perhaps, can issue an alarm if the RSL drops below a certain threshold.

 I am sure there are plenty of other uses that I am not thinking of right now…